p10rahulm/your-static-website/content/presentations/presentation3.md

 +++
-title = "Lime is as caustic as your smile Emil, by a mile" author = "yourName and Goody Two Shoes" date = 2018-06-08T19:44:35+05:30
+title = "Lime is as caustic as your smile Emil, by a mile" author = "yourName and anotherName" date = 2018-06-08T19:44:35+05:30

 tagline = "An in-depth look at management with a specific view on Marketing"